vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/047_rAtriH/_index.md

 +++
 ## Comment
 Found also in Pāipp. vi.
-According to the comm., hymns 47 and 48 form a single "sense-hymn" (arthasūkta), and 49 and 50 another; and their use is prescribed in Pariç.
+According to the comm., hymns 47 and 48 form a single "sense-hymn" (arthasūkta), and 49 and 50 another; and their use is prescribed in Pariś.
 4. 3-5, as of two hymns, in a ceremony of worship of night.

 ## Translations